FixitFun/FixitFun/README.md

 ### :shipit: Let's goooo

-I’m a **Roblox game developer (for now)**, but my path is not limited to this.
-I’m working on my own projects and gradually building a technology stack that helps me go far beyond a single platform.
+I’m passionate about **systems programming, game development, robotics, and IoT** — I’m building a technology stack that lets me work across multiple platforms.

-- Currently, my main focus is on developing games on the Roblox platform, but in the future, I plan to move to other platforms (such as Godot).
+I plan to expand to other engines and platforms in the future (for example, Godot).

-- At the same time, I’m developing my skills in web (mostly backend) and brushing up on some frontend basics (mainly HTML/CSS).
-- Besides that, in my free time, I’m interested in IoT, robotics, systems programming, and languages like Rust, C++, and Zig.
+My favorite language is **Rust**, and my favorite scripting language is **Lua**.

 **Contacts**
 - Site: [https://my-website-beta-gilt-80.vercel.app/]